julienlargetpiet/julien_larget-piet/README.md

 - Hi, I’m @iro0087
 - I’m interested in linux, python...
 - I'm using neovim
-- I’m currently learning chemistry
+- I’m currently studying chemistry

 <!---
 iro0087/iro0087 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.